Antanas Bagdonavičius

-Antanas Leonovich Bagdonavičius (born 15 June 1938) is a retired Lithuanian rower.
+Antanas Bagdonavičius (15 June 1938 – 9 March 2024) was a Lithuanian rower.
 He competed for the Soviet Union at the 1960, 1964 and 1968 Summer Olympics, winning a silver medal in the coxed pairs in 1960 (with Zigmas Jukna) finishing in fifth and third place in the eights in 1964 and 1968, respectively.
 Between 1961 and 1967 he won three gold and four silver medals at European and world championships.

-In 1963 Bagdonavičius graduated from the Physics Department of the Vilnius State University.
-He retired from competitions around the late 1960s, and since 1970 worked as a rowing coach, referee and functionary in Vilnius.
-He was noted for his calm behavior in any stressing situation.
+In 1963, Bagdonavičius graduated from the Physics Department of the Vilnius State University.
+He retired from competitions around the late 1960s, and beginning in 1970 worked as a rowing coach, referee and functionary in Vilnius.
+He was noted for his calm behavior in any stressful situation.

+Bagdonavičius died on 9 March 2024, at the age of 85.